tdulcet/Server-Status/README.md

 Emoji | Description
 --- | ---
-🏳️ | Flag for the country of the server location
-🌐 | The browser cached the page, so no actual connection was made (try refreshing it) ❓ | Location unknown (try selecting a different IP geolocation database) ℹ️ | The page failed to load, was blocked or access was denied (Firefox blocks access to some [Mozilla domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts))
+🏳️ | Flag for the country of the server location (supports all Unicode country flag emojis, currently 258) 🌐 | The browser cached the page, so no actual connection was made (try refreshing it) ❓ | Location unknown (try selecting a different IP geolocation database) ℹ️ | The page failed to load, was blocked or access was denied (Firefox blocks access to some [Mozilla domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts))